OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Assembler.md

 		  An intermediate File is then created, each line read from the source program is converted into an intermediate form and written to the intermediate file.
 The intermediate form is as follows... each line consists of the location counter value, the opcode mnemonics, and the operand (if any exists).

-		  The opcode mnemonics can be found with the assemblers predefined table that contains all the opcode mnemonics and their equivalent machine codes.
+		  The opcode mnemonics can be found with in the assemblers predefined table that contains all the opcode mnemonics and their equivalent machine codes.

 		  Every time a label is found in the source code, it is added to the SYMTAB (Symbol Table), along with its value or address.
 	-